• Skip to primary navigation

 Papernow, P.L.
 (1995).
 What’s going on here?
 Separating (and weaving together) step and clinical issues in remarried families.
 In D. K. Huntley (Ed.), Understanding stepfamilies: Implications for assessment and treatment (pp. 3-24).
 Alexandria, VA: American Counseling Association.

 Papernow, P.L.
 (1994).
-Therapy with remarried couples.
+Gestalt therapy with remarried couples.
 In P.Backman and G. Wheeler (Eds.), On Intimate ground: A gestalt approach to working with couples (pp.128-165).
 New York: Jossey-Bass

 Papernow, P.L.
 (1993).
 Becoming a stepfamily: Patterns of development in remarried families.
 New York: Taylor & Francis.